How to paint any lampshade large or small using craft paint.

 Different manufacturer’s make candle socket covers, but if you want white – don’t get the Portfolio brand at Lowes on the left as they are not opaque enough – you can see the wire and metal of the candle socket right through them.
 I found the Westinghouse brand at Ace Hardware -they were perfect opaque white.

-If you don’t have your lights on dimmers you should seriously consider doing so.
-It allows you to control the exact amount of light needed for what ever you are doing, literally at the touch of a button.
-For instance in your bathroom when you want to take a relaxing bath – having a dimmer allows you to create spa like lighting.
-Then when you are done – back to bright so you can see yourself clearly in the mirror.
+If you don’t have your lights on dimmers you should seriously consider adding a one to the wall switch.
+Dimming chandelier also allows you to control the exact amount of light needed for what ever you are doing, literally at the touch of a button.

-I cleaned the dust off of the shades with a tack cloth and used Rust-o-leum Gloss Protective Enamel in White.
+2. I used Rust-o-leum Gloss Protective Enamel in White.
 I applied very light coats every 20 minutes until they were covered in a nice glossy white finish.

 The wider part of the “fan” brush runs right along the edge of the inside of the shade – no mess or painting outside the lines.
 I applied one coat of gloss sky blue craft paint to each shade.